Spirit Airlines: History

-Establishment 1964–2007
+Foundation and early years

 The company started as Clippert Trucking Company in 1964.
 In 1974, the company changed its name to Ground Air Transfer, Inc. In 1983, the airline service was founded in Macomb County, Michigan, by Ned Homfeld as Charter One Airlines, a Detroit-based charter tour operator providing travel packages to entertainment destinations such as Atlantic City, Las Vegas, and the Bahamas.

 1990s

-In 1990, Charter One began scheduled service from Boston and Providence, Rhode Island, to Atlantic City.
 In May 1992, Charter One brought jet aircraft into the fleet and changed its name to Spirit Airlines.
 Scheduled flights between Detroit and Atlantic City began on June 1, 1992.
 Scheduled flights between Boston and Providence began on June 15, 1992.

 In April 1993, Spirit Airlines began scheduled service to Orlando, Fort Lauderdale, and St. Petersburg, Florida.
 Flights between Atlantic City and Fort Myers, Florida, began in September 1993.
 Service at Philadelphia began in 1994.
 During the next five years, Spirit expanded further, increasing service from Detroit and adding service in new markets such as Myrtle Beach, Los Angeles, and New York City.

 In the summer of 1994, Spirit Airlines overbooked flights, and 1,400 customers' tickets were canceled.
 The overbooking occurred because Spirit Airlines had given incorrect instructions to travel agents, causing those tickets not to be valid, even though the customers had paid for the flights.
 In response to criticism, Spirit Airlines said it would make sure all paid customers would always be able to fly to their destination, even if Spirit Airlines had to book them on a competitor's airline.

-In 1996, Janet Patton became Spirit Airlines' first woman pilot.
-In 1998, she became the first woman captain.
-At the time Spirit was utilizing DC-9 and MD-80 aircraft.
+In 1996, Janet Patton became Spirit Airlines' first female pilot.
+In 1998, she became the first female captain.
+At the time, Spirit was utilizing DC-9 and MD-80 aircraft.

-Spirit initially had their headquarters in Eastpointe, Michigan, formerly East Detroit, in Metro Detroit.
-It relocated its headquarters in November 1999, moving to Miramar, Florida, in the Miami metropolitan area.
-Prior to the decision to move the headquarters to Miramar, Spirit considered Atlantic City, New Jersey, and Detroit, Michigan.
+Spirit initially had their headquarters in the Kennedy Building located in Eastpointe, Michigan, formerly East Detroit, in Metro Detroit.
+It relocated its headquarters in December 1999, moving to Miramar, Florida, in the Miami metropolitan area.
+Prior to the decision to relocate the headquarters to Miramar, Spirit considered Atlantic City, New Jersey, and Detroit, Michigan.